stratum-mining/benchmarking-tool/README.md

    - **Configuration A**: it runs **every** role, selecting txs and mining on custom jobs
    - **Configuration C**: it doesn't run [Job Declaration Protocol](https://github.com/stratum-mining/sv2-spec/blob/main/06-Job-Declaration-Protocol.md), so it will mine on Pool's block template

-    Please have a look at https://stratumprotocol.org to better understand the Stratum V2 configuration aforementioned and decide which one to benchmark.
+    Please have a look at https://stratumprotocol.org to better understand the Stratum V2 configurations and decide which one to benchmark.

 3. Run the tool using Docker Compose
 - To run Configuration A: